vkurup/python-tcxparser/README.md

  - distance of workout (in meters)
  - duration of workout (in seconds)
  - calories burned during workout (as estimated by device)
+ - average, max and min heart rate during workout
+ - number of laps in the workout

 ## Installation